VForWaTer/hydrobox/docs/contribution.rst

 Once you forked the project, place a new file in the appropriate module or add a new one.
-Once your function has been added, import your function in the ``hydrobox.toolbox`` file Please use an expressive name for your function.
-It should be clear what the function does. .
+Once your function has been added, import your function in the ``hydrobox.toolbox`` file.
+Please use an meaningful name for your function.
+It should be clear what the function does.
 In some cases tool functions are tool specific to make them available at the global ``hydrobox.toolbox`` scope.
 Then the submodule itself will be imported in the toolbox and you do not need to adjust the imports.
 One example is the ``io`` submodule.